 'I Wake Up With My Eyes Swollen'

-"I wake up with my eyes swollen," said Lee, who lives directly across the street from the warehouse with her two grandchildren.
+"I wake up with my eyes swollen," said Johnson, who lives directly across the street from the warehouse with her two grandchildren.

-Shortly after the company opened, Lee says she began noticing coatings of dust on neighborhood cars and homes.
+Shortly after the company opened, Johnson says she began noticing coatings of dust on neighborhood cars and homes.

 The dust got so bad, she said, that she had to send her grandchildren away to stay with relatives during the recent winter break.

-"We let them get away so they can breathe and get fresh air," Lee said.
+"We let them get away so they can breathe and get fresh air," Johnson said.

 A report issued by the Bay Area Air Quality Management District said an inspector who visited the facility in September observed dust emissions and a large diesel excavator that was being used to load construction debris.

 “No water was being used to control fugitive dust which was drifting out of the building,” the report said.